Plato’s Five Regimes: Understanding The Classical Forms of Government as Presented By Plato

 Roughly speaking, taking Plato’s whole theory into account, we can say: The aristocratic state descends into timocracy when a love of honor becomes more important than balance, likewise, it descends into oligarchy when a love of money is more important, likewise into Democracy when liberty and equality are favored.

-Or, more in Plato’s terms, this time speaking just of the decent into timocracy, aristocracy becomes timocracy when (using a father and son metaphor): The aristocratic father encourages the rational part of his son’s soul.
+Or, more in Plato’s terms, this time speaking just of the descent into timocracy, aristocracy becomes timocracy when (using a father and son metaphor): The aristocratic father encourages the rational part of his son’s soul.
 But the son is influenced by a bad mother and servants, who pull him toward the love of money (oligarchy).
 He ends up in the middle, becoming a proud and honor-loving man, a timocratic man.
 In words, when the aristocrat allows the state to become unbalanced by a love of honor, wealth, liberty, or equality, the aristocratic state descends to a lower level.

 TIP: Classically the male and female are used metaphorically, so it is with Plato.
-Fathers represent reason and aggression (aristocracy, timocracy, and tyranny) and mothers represent pleasure seeking and empathy (oligarchy and democracy).
+Fathers represent reason and aggression (aristocracy, timocracy, and tyranny) and mothers represent pleasure-seeking and empathy (oligarchy and democracy).
 If that seems sexist against women, consider the tyrannical man (the worst) is a male figure.
 Also note, this is metaphor.
 Learn more about male and female symbolism.

-Generally speaking, Timocracy is a state run like a honorable military.
+Generally speaking, Timocracy is a state-run like a honorable military.
 It is a state based on honor, duty, hierarchy, and order.

 This is more what we think when we think of Britain in the best of times with its House of Lords and wise Kings and Queens, or what we think of when we think of Sparta, or even King Arthur and his round table Knights.
 It is not an imperial military seeking fear, wealth, or other lower-order things, it is rather speaking to the structure within a military where order, honor, and duty drive a chain of command toward a common goal.